drkessler7/Zillow-Improvement/README.md

 ### Timeline/Scoring
 The competition includes 2 rounds: Round 1 (a qualifying round) and Round 2 (the final round).
 Round 1 began in May 2017, with submissions for that round accepted until mid-October.
 At the Round 1/October 2017 deadline, teams contributed final updates to predictive models, the leaderboard locked, and scoring commenced.
 Teams that finish in the top 100 will continue on to Round 2 in January 2018.
 From there, competitors will have the opportunity to enhance pre-existing models accordingly.

 There are two leaderboards: 1 public and 1 private.
 To uphold the integrity of the competition, the public leaderboard is scored on a different set of data than that of the private leaderboard.
 Kaggle may also temporarily swap the leaderboard display between the public and private versions.
-This, and a variety of other factors (such as team disqualification), may temporarily alter the publicly displayed rankings and participating number of teams.
+This, and a variety of other factors (such as team disqualification), may temporarily alter the accuracy of the publicly displayed rankings.

 ### Results and Code Availability